 For advanced gum disease, root planing is recommended.
 Your dentist uses a special instrument to clean the tooth roots and make it hard for bacteria to stick to the surface.
 Antibiotics may also be used to treat infections.

 What Will Happen If Gum Disease Is Left Untreated

 If you don’t come into Total Dental Care to have your gum disease treated, there are a number of consequences that will affect your oral health, overall health, and your appearance.
 As mentioned above, when your gums recede far enough, your teeth can become loose and eventually fall out.
 When your teeth fall out, you will begin to lose gum tissue and bone that once surrounded your teeth.
-This will begin to thin out your jaw line and start to affect your appearance in a negative way.
+This will begin to thin out your jawline and start to affect your appearance in a negative way.
 New wrinkles will start to form, and you will look older and older with the more bone you lose in your jaw.
 This can all easily be avoided by taking care of your teeth and ensuring that you don’t develop gum disease.
-We can help you with this at Total Dental Care!
+Our dentist in Columbia, SC can help you with this through a non-surgical gum disease treatment at Total Dental Care!

 Dr. Forbes is an active member of the South Carolina Dental Association, the American Dental Association, the Academy of General Dentistry, and the American Academy of Cosmetic Dentistry.
 He also attends as many classes as he can to stay up to date with the most modern dental practices and technologies.